Irritable Bowel Syndrome:

 Hypnotherapy can be applied in two directions; firstly in helping to relieve the immediate symptoms, and secondly in identifying and alleviating any underlying psychological causes.
-The first path involves an approach called 'Gut Directed Therapy' (GDT) and the above-mentioned NICE guidelines were based on research using this type of protocol for around 8 or 10 sessions.
+The first path involves an approach called 'Gut Directed Therapy' (GDT) and the above-mentioned NICE guidelines were based on research using this type of protocol, typically for around 8 to 12 sessions.
 Initially sessions will be one week apart, but after about 4 sessions they will begin to be fortnightly or 3-weekly.
-At the same time, self-hypnosis will be taught, which really helps to build and maintain the benefits of the therapy.
-The alternative approach is to work on underlying factors such as stress, anxiety, depression or trauma (either on-going or past).
-Sometimes this is a very valuable part of therapy, bringing about worthwhile results, and often elements of both forms of hypnotherapy may be blended into the therapy process, and used according to the client's needs.
-This, coupled with the need for dialogue in therapy, is one reason why non-personalised recorded hypnosis sessions may be of limited use to many people.
+At the same time, self-hypnosis will be taught, which really helps to build and maintain the benefits of the therapy in the long-term.
+The second approach is to work on underlying factors such as stress, anxiety, depression or trauma (either on-going or past).
+Often, this can be very valuable work, bringing about worthwhile results and benefits beyond the relief of the IBS symptoms.
+I will therefore tend to combine this approach with the GDT, depending upon each client’s individual needs.
+This, coupled with the need for dialogue in therapy, is one reason why non-personalised recorded hypnosis sessions may be of limited use for some people.

 Additionally, hypnotherapy and self-hypnosis can help to reduce levels of anxiety and depression that have come about as a result of living with the symptoms of IBS for many months or years, which is often a very significant benefit in itself.
 Clients often describe feeling empowered by the process, no longer feeling as if they are the victims of a random illness over which they have no control.